mrcoles/test-chrome-extension-allurls-perm/README.md

 Pack this extension locally and then add it to chrome://extensions to test it out.
 Alternatively, load it as an unpacked extension to see it work fine in that environment.

+It seems this is tied to the check against `<all_urls>` requiring file scheme access to be enabled in order for it to return `true`.

 Test on:

 - Mac OSX 10.13.6